Chart Color Schemes

 South Kingsville has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects expected to impact the region: Newport Village, South Kingsville Place, West Gate Tunnel Project, and Better Places Spotswood & South Kingsville.
-These are detailed below for their potential significance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely to impact the region.
+Notable projects are Newport Village, South Kingsville Place, West Gate Tunnel Project, and Better Places Spotswood & South Kingsville.
+Relevant details follow.

 Professional plan users can use the search below to filter and access additional projects.